-When Ben died, I went off script, there was no introduction, I went straight in with Ben’s eulogy.
-After all this was about his life, not about who he was born to, who survives him, where he went to school etc. This was about him.
-As it should be.
-The Committal and Benediction were written by the Celebrant and he did a good job.
+When my son, Ben, died, I went off script, there was no introduction, It went straight in with Ben’s eulogy.
+After all, this was about his life, not about who he was born to, who survives him, where he went to school etc. This was about him as it should be.
+The Committal and Benediction were written by the Celebrant, and he did a good job.
 However, there are lots of things I know now that I didn’t know then.
 I want to share with you a funeral service that has been pre-planned.

 “I don’t care what time of year it is; I want a Christmas Tree and decorations.
 I want the service held at the Community Centre and the tree can be on the stage and my coffin below it at ground level.
 It has to be covered in lights too.

 I want poinsettias on my coffin if they are in season, if not I want little pots of herbs.

 Mourners are not to be sat in rows, I want tables, chairs and a buffet.
 I want my eulogy to be spoken by you (Legacy) but not all in one go!
 Spread it over the party coz that’s what I want, a party.